 Nope.

-I mean, if you have simultaneous uh disruptions going on or simultaneous demonstrations on the same day, and one is pro-Trump and one is anti-Trump, I think that pretty much describes that they want to sow discord.
+I mean, if you have simultaneous disruptions going on or simultaneous demonstrations on the same day, and one is pro-Trump and one is anti-Trump, I think that pretty much describes that they want to sow discord.

-Now, you have to ask this question why didn't Obama do anything about it when he was warned by Devin Nunes and others in 2014?
+Now, you have to ask this question: why didn't Obama do anything about it when he was warned by Devin Nunes and others in 2014?

-Why was he lecturing Donald Trump to stop whining about interference in 2016, just weeks before the election, and why did it take uh a couple of months afterwards for him to say this is a disaster, and then try to push the blame on Donald Trump.
+And why did it take a couple of months afterwards for him to say this is a disaster and then try to push the blame on Donald Trump?

-Uh excuse me, they were hoping they didn't care about Russian intrusion into our electoral process.
+Excuse me, they were hoping they didn't care about Russian intrusion into our electoral process.

 If they did, they had ample warning to stop whatever happened.